kkalaianu/entertainmentapp/README.md

 # Entertainment web app solution

-While this is a solution to create a full stack web application using Firebase.
+While this is a solution to create a full stack web application

 ## Table of contents